country4livin/Week-21-Deep-Learning-Challenge/README.md

 - The NAME of the applicant appears more than 10 times.
 - The CLASSIFICATION for the application is either: C1000, C1200, C2000, C2100 or C3000.

+Alternative Model:
+Random Forest algorithm could be an alternative model for this data.
+The finance industry often uses this model.
+The model can be easily scaled to large datasets, can be good at not overfitting, and is resilient to noisy data.
+The random forest model works by creating random predictions from decision trees and creates an average of these results to build a model.

 ### Step 5: Copy Files Into Your Repository